ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

     #figure(
       table(
       columns: (23%, 62%, 15%), [#text(fill: white)[*Controlled\ Variables*]], [#text(fill: white)[*Description*]], [#text(fill: white)[*Units*]],
-      [`HID_Report`], [The report detailing the state of button presses and joystick orientation, and the encoding of those entries in the the format of a standardized gamepad.], [Unitless], [`module_list`], [A list of current child modules connected to parent.], [Unitless], [`device_descriptor`], [The set of fields that define what the parent module is.
+      [`HID_Report`], [The report detailing the state of button presses and joystick orientation, and the encoding of those entries in the format of a standardized gamepad.], [Unitless], [`module_list`], [A list of current child modules connected to parent.], [Unitless], [`device_descriptor`], [The set of fields that define what the parent module is.
 This includes characteristics such as: vendor ID, product ID, device class/subclass/protocol, form of communication required (HID), etc. Will change depending on the mode selected.], [Unitless], /*